conveyal/modeify/docs/Deployment.md

 ## OpsWorks

-Setup an OpsWorks Node.JS application and configure in `config/public.yaml`.
-The OpsWorks application will need to have all the environent variables set up that are in `config/env`.
+Setup an OpsWorks Node.JS application and configure in `deployment/config.yaml`.
+The OpsWorks application will need to have all the environment variables set up that are in `deployment/env`.

 **NOTE** This is dependent on files that get deployed to S3.